Winter Break Housing

 Additional meal blocks will be available to students who purchase a meal plan.

 Most summer residents may not need to move out when the residence halls close at the end of Spring semester.
 Instead, summer residents will be scheduled to move into their summer room assignment at a date shortly before their summer term begins.
 On the scheduled move in day, residents will pick up their new room key and begin moving into their summer space.

 Students should prepare to move out of the residence halls at the end of Summer Housing.
-Interim Housing approval is not guaranteed.
+August Term Housing approval is not guaranteed.